How to start an app business without a technical background

 The first action you should take is to look for a partner with the requisite technical knowledge and skills who can work with you as a technical co-founder.
 Look for several partners initially, rather than just one, and work with each of them for a while to make sure they are a good fit for your work habits and business strategies.
 Assign them small projects to determine how well you work together.

 If you work well with one individual on the first project, assign another.
 If you discover a candidate isn’t working out, then move on to the next.
 While technical skills are important, your company will suffer if you select a partner who doesn’t fit with your vision.
-You can find suitable candidates through LinkedIn, on technical forums, at Meetups, as well as on websites, such as Founder2be and FounderDating.
+You can find suitable candidates through LinkedIn, on technical forums, or at Meetups.
 You could even post an ad on Craigslist.

 When you approach a potential co-founder, you need to outline the reasons he or she should work with you rather than with another individual.